nicholejmurphy/Capstone_TravelBuddy/README.md

 - On signup "cannot preform state update on unmounted component"
 - **USEEFFECT DEPENDENCIES** HasSaved in useEffect of locationDetails toos up for entire comp. rerendering.. break into smaller comp.
 - **STREAMLINE MUI IMPORTS** For MUI Dependencies should {deconstruct} or indv import?

+Overall very well!
+Very good walkthrough overview and demo

+- demo a smidg long (keep less than 5 minutes )
+- strategy, only cover the most essential things
+  - integration exercise ( talk about a button and flow of functionality )
+  - show form main feature (search funcitonality)
+- backend
+  - create an outline to best give overview
+- Prepare to explain more about troubles
+- Have outline to the side, when doing the engineering portion, show the code more

+Technical knowledge

+- Work on:
+  - Review conceptual assessment (how the web works)
+  - Google common (FE) engineering questions